Dozens killed in explosions targeting government-held Syrian cities

 A jeep carrying six suspected militants blew up after a soldier stopped the vehicle on a highway near Damascus.
 The soldier was killed.
 Police Gen. Jamal A-Bitar told Syrian TV he believes the car was on its way to carry out an attack in the capital.

 And in the Kurdish-controlled northeastern city of Hassakah, a suicide bomber on a motorcycle killed five Kurdish security forces at a checkpoint.
-ISIS claimed responsibility for that attack, according to a statement circulated online by the ISIS-affiliated Amaq agency.

 US, Russia talks on Syria